 - FireGL-UX graphics adapter card (A7789A) now supported.
-(See "Hardware Enablement" on page 75 and "Graphics Hardware Support" on page 92.) - IDE/ATAPI support added for optical units A8068A, A7853A, A5001A.
-(See "Hardware Enablement" on page 75.) - SCSI Ultra160 boot support added for SuperDome, rp8400, and rp7410 servers.
-(See "Hardware Enablement" on page 75.)
+(See "Hardware Enablement" on page 79 and "Graphics Hardware Support" on page 97.) - IDE/ATAPI support added for optical units A8068A, A7853A, A5001A.
+(See "Hardware Enablement" on page 79.) - SCSI Ultra160 boot support added for SuperDome, rp8400, and rp7410 servers.
+(See "Hardware Enablement" on page 79.)

-Chapter 6: HP-UX 11i Version 1.0 Operating Environment Applications (see page 97)
+Chapter 6: HP-UX 11i Version 1 Operating Environment Applications (see page 103)

 - Base VERITAS Volume Manager Bundle updated to version 3.5 with new functionality, including the option to have root disk managed by VxVM.
-(See "Base VERITAS Volume Manager (VxVM)" on page 105.) - Graphics and Technical Computer Environment bundle, which delivers OpenGL 3D Graphics Developers Kit and Runtime Environment, updated to version B.11.11.10.01.
-(See "OpenGL 3D Graphics Developers Kit and Runtime Environment" on page 137.) - HP Apache-based Web Server updated to version 1.3.26.03 as a security-fix, bug-fix, and version-upgrade release.
+(See "Base VERITAS Volume Manager (VxVM)" on page 111.) - Graphics and Technical Computer Environment bundle, which delivers OpenGL 3D Graphics Developers Kit and Runtime Environment, updated to version B.11.11.10.01.
+(See "OpenGL 3D Graphics Developers Kit and Runtime Environment" on page 147.) - HP Apache-based Web Server updated to version 1.3.26.03 as a security-fix, bug-fix, and version-upgrade release.
 In the future, HP Apache-based Web Server 1.3.x will be discontinued. - HP MLIB updated to version B.08.03 with new functionality, including ScaLAPACK, Distributed SuperLU, and Nested SMP parallelism.
-(See "High Performance Math Libraries (HP MLIB)" on page 143.) - HP MPI updated to version 1.8.1 with new functionality, including new startup utility.
-(See "HP Message-Passing Interface (MPI)" on page 144.) - HP-UX IPFilter (formerly, IPFilter/9000) now supports high availability environment with MC/ServiceGuard.
-(See "HP-UX IPFilter" on page 148.) - HP Visualize Conference updated to version 1.4E to incorporate minor defect fixes.
-(See "HP Visualize Conference" on page 145.) - HyperFabric2 PCI fiber adapter (A6386A) supported on new HP systems.
+(See "High Performance Math Libraries (HP MLIB)" on page 153.) - HP MPI updated to version 1.8.1 with new functionality, including new startup utility.
+(See "HP Message-Passing Interface (MPI)" on page 154.) - HP-UX IPFilter (formerly, IPFilter/9000) now supports high availability environment with MC/ServiceGuard.
+(See "HP-UX IPFilter" on page 157.) - HyperFabric2 PCI fiber adapter (A6386A) supported on new HP systems.
 HSC HyperFabric adapter cards A4920A and A4921A discontinued.
-(See "HyperFabric2 PCI Fiber Adapter" on page 162.) - The igelan driver updated to incorporate defect fixes.
-(See "Gigabit Ethernet Drivers" on page 157.) - Ignite-UX updated to version B.3.8 to support VxVM "rootability" and changes to make__recovery.
-(See "Ignite-UX (IUX)" on page 148 and "Base VERITAS Volume Manager (VxVM)" on page 105.) - Judy technology now an Open Source product.
-(See "Judy Libraries" on page 117.) - Netscape Directory Server updated to version v6.02 with new features and defect fixes.
-(See "Netscape Directory Server (J4258CA)" on page 150.)
+(See "HyperFabric2 PCI Fiber Adapter" on page 172.) - The igelan driver updated to incorporate defect fixes.
+(See "Gigabit Ethernet Drivers" on page 167.) - Ignite-UX updated to version B.3.8 to support VxVM "rootability" and changes to make\\\recovery.
+(See "Ignite-UX (IUX)" on page 158 and "Base VERITAS Volume Manager (VxVM)" on page 111.) - Judy technology now an Open Source product.
+(See "Judy Libraries" on page 126.) - Netscape Directory Server updated to version v6.02 with new features and defect fixes.
+(See "Netscape Directory Server (J4258CA)" on page 161.) - PAM Kerberos has been updated with the pamkrb5val tool and a sample pam.conf file.
+(See "Pluggable Authentication Module (PAM) Kerberos" on page 130.)

-- PAM Kerberos has been updated with the pamkrb5val tool and a sample pam.conf file.
-(See "Pluggable Authentication Module (PAM) Kerberos" on page 120.) - ServiceGuard Manager administration feature updated to version A.02.01 with minor enhancements to functionality.
-(See "MC/ServiceGuard" on page 133.) - TechSysConf updated with parameter and other changes.
-(See "Technical System Configuration (TechSysConf)" on page 138.)
+- ServiceGuard Manager administration feature updated to version A.02.01 with minor enhancements to functionality.
+(See "HP Serviceguard" on page 140.) - TechSysConf updated with parameter and other changes.
+(See "Technical System Configuration (TechSysConf)" on page 148.)

-Chapter 9: General System Administration and Performance Monitoring (see page 183)
+Chapter 9: General System Administration and Performance Monitoring (see page 195)

 • The iCOD product updated to version B.05.00 with temporary capacity.
-(See "On Demand Solutions" on page 200.)
+(See "On Demand Solutions" on page 213.)

 • HP-UX Software Transition Kit (STK) updated to version 1.8 with added support for transitions from PA-RISC to Itanium.
-(See "HP-UX Software Transition Kit (STK)" on page 282.)
+(See "HP-UX Software Transition Kit (STK)" on page 301.)